Federal Government Jobs – Reading the Job Poster

 - This provides the information on what is expected/required of you should you be successful in this process.
 Please read these sections carefully and make sure you are prepared to commit to the requirements before you apply.

 - This section provides important information that you will need to know as the process continues, i.e. will there be an interview or tests, will there be reference checks etc. Read this section carefully so you know what to expect as the process moves forward.

 - This section might identify if anyone will be given priority consideration in making the decision on who to hire, i.e. preference will be given to veterans.
 If the preference applies to you, make sure you include the information in your application.

 - You may also see in the job poster information on employment equity.
 Make sure you read that information and self identify if it applies to you.

-As you can see, the Statement of Merit Criteria can be very complicated.
+As you can see, the job poster can be very complicated.
 But it doesn’t have to be.

 If you know how to read and interpret the job poster, it can be straight forward.
-But don’t be afraid to reach out to a Certified Professional Career Coach who has extensive experience working with and understands the Statement of Merit Criteria.
+But don’t be afraid to reach out to a Certified Professional Career Coach who has extensive experience working with and understands the process.
 Take the guess work out of it and make sure you know how to proceed.

-As my series of posts continues, we will focus on each of the components of the Statement of Merit Criteria, and how you can start preparing.
+As my series of posts continues, we will focus on each of the components of the job poster, and how you can start preparing.
 There are many steps involved in being successful with the federal job process.
 The more you understand the process, the more prepared you can be, which will improve your chances of being successful.

 Stay tuned for further insight on this challenging career process.
 To get caught up with previous posts on Federal Government Jobs, visit Federal Government Jobs – Tips.